wangxianyu7/ANTARESS/Docs/source/Fixed_files/Tutorials/procedures_reduc/procedures_wig/procedures_wig.rst

 Wiggles are processed as a function of light frequency (:math:`\nu = c/\lambda`), to be distinguished from the frequency `F` of the wiggle patterns.

-TBD
+..
+ Erik: missing all the init fields here

 Screening
 ---------

 This step is common to both wiggle correction methods.
+It serves two purposes:

-It is used to identify the spectral ranges to be included in the analysis (i.e., where wiggles are larger than noise) and check which wiggle components affect your dataset.
++ Identifying the spectral ranges to be included in the analysis (i.e., where wiggles are significant compared to noise)
++ Determining which wiggle components affect your dataset.

 Activate the screening submodule with :green:`gen_dic['wig_exp_init']= True`.
 You can leave the other submodule settings to their default value.